LivingLogic/LivingLogic.Python.xist/docs/MIGRATION.rst

 Migration
 #########

-This document describes how to update your code to each versions of XIST.
+This document describes how to update your code to each version of XIST.
 Only incompatible changes are listed here.
 For a list of all changes see :ref:`NEWS`.